 Where:

-- $\epsilon$ is the residuals or deviation from the mean
+- $\epsilon$ is the residual or deviation from the mean

 - $g(.)$ is the link function